 Radiology plays an important role in medical care, but the imaging process becomes more difficult for obese patients.
 Exams considered simple to perform on average sized patients need to be adapted in order to obtain quality images of obese individuals.

 Given the alarming trend of obesity and the long list of associated health risks, it is no surprise that an increasing number of overweight and obese individuals are entering radiology clinics.
 Most medical imaging equipment, however, is designed with people of an average build in mind and not for overweight and obese patients.
 As a result, they are exposed to higher levels of radiation during routine X-ray and CT scans.

-A few years ago, researchers at the Rensselaer Polytechnic Institute were the first to calculate exactly how much additional radiation obese patients receive when undergoing a routine CT scan.
+Back in 2012, researchers at the Rensselaer Polytechnic Institute were the first to calculate exactly how much additional radiation obese patients receive when undergoing a routine CT scan.